Kreisau Circle: Löwenberger Arbeitsgemeinschaften (Löwenberger Working Groups)

-An extension of the German Youth Movement, the Löwenberger Arbeitsgemeinschaften was an organization of college professors, youth movement leaders, unemployed workers, students, and farmers who came together to work in work camps and discuss social and political issues and solve the problems Silesia faced (i.e. high unemployment) in the aftermath of WWI.
-Between the days of 14 March and 1 April 1928, approximately one-hundred people from a variety of backgrounds came together for the first Silesian work camp.
+An extension of the German Youth Movement, the Löwenberger Arbeitsgemeinschaften was an organization of college professors, youth movement leaders, unemployed workers, students, and farmers who came together to work in work camps and discuss social and political issues and solve the problems Silesia faced (i.e. high unemployment) in the aftermath of World War I. Between the days of 14 March and 1 April 1928, approximately one-hundred people from a variety of backgrounds came together for the first Silesian work camp.
 In the mornings, participants would partake in physical labour.
 This was followed by lecture courses, discussion groups, and leisure time.
 Two additional camps followed in 1929 and 1930.
 One participant described his time at the camps, "Representatives of the three social groups in the nation were able to achieve a common language that had proved beyond the grasp of the older generation.
 A group such as this, which formed a cross-section of the community, was capable of rising above class and party interests".
 The camp allowed participants to cooperate with people of different upbringings and discuss how they could work together for the common good of their community.
 This lesson that people of differing social classes and political views could collaborate successfully would greatly influence Helmuth James von Moltke in his construction of the Kreisau Circle, who himself was an important contributor to the Löwenberger movement.

 Religious Socialism in Germany

-Religious socialism in 20th century Germany also influenced members of the Kreisau Circle.
+Religious socialism in 20th-century Germany also influenced members of the Kreisau Circle.
 This movement is notably characterized by the work of Paul Tillich, who sought to fashion socialism into an ideology that was complementary with Christian faith.
-He looked to create “socialist political forms that were rooted in a religious substance”.
-Tillich called this socialism “theonomous”.
+He looked to create "socialist political forms that were rooted in a religious substance".
+Tillich called this socialism "theonomous".
 Tillich emphasized the importance of social justice which he defined as "the demand for a society in which it is possible for every individual and for every group to live meaningfully and purposefully, a demand for a meaningful society".

 Similarly to the youth movements, religious socialism challenged conventional political divisions.
 The movement asked followers not to focus on the differences between Christianity and socialism but rather see how the two could work together to create a better society.
 Prison chaplain Harald Poelchau, a member of the Kreisau Circle, was a close follower of Tillich, and other members such as Horst von Einsiedel, Carl-Dietrich von Trotha, Adolf Reichwein, and Adam von Trott zu Solz were also affiliated with religious socialism.